Self-Promotion to Purpose: Rethinking Personal Brands

 Lived experience is often the entry point, but purpose-led brands open into wider conversations about culture, creativity, business, or how we live.
 The work becomes a lens through which others can understand their own experience, not just yours.

 Ideas gain authority through repetition and variation.
 Essays, services, visuals, and conversations become different angles on the same core thesis.
-Over time, this rhythm transforms an idea into a recognised position.
+Over time, people start to associate you with the idea itself.

 Create alignment

-Purpose is carried not only in language, but in structure.
-The way your brand looks, feels, and behaves should reinforce the idea at its centre.
-Alignment turns intention into experience.
+Purpose is carried not only in language, but in the way your brand looks, feels, and behaves.
+They should all reinforce the idea at its centre.
+When everything points in the same direction, people feel it.

 The photographer who reframes documentation